 13. Take This Time to Re-Evaluate Your Beauty Consumption

-With elections and an intensified news cycle, fall is an especially political time, offering you the chance to re-evaluate how you want to vote with your dollar every time you shop for beauty products.
+With an intensified news cycle, fall is an especially political time, offering you the chance to re-evaluate how you want to vote with your dollar every time you shop for beauty products.
 Summer is often a time of excess, but this fall, try asking yourself questions like these: Do you want to support more women-owned beauty businesses or companies that give back to causes you believe in?
 Do you want to start buying only cruelty-free products or products made with sustainable packaging?
 Now is the perfect time to use your spending habits as a form of political power.